The major systems and areas we will thoroughly inspect when we evaluate your home.

 The inspection is also a great time to take measurements for appliance whether you’re bringing your own or buying new.
 You can also plan where furniture might go and if you have questions about future remodels, just let us know, were happy to give you our input.

 On the flip side of this, what do you do if you can’t make it to the inspection?
 In short, not much, we’ll do our job and send over the report by the following morning.
 After you and your Realtor review the report, if you have any questions, we are always willing to host a phone conference to go over the findings.
 The same amount of support will be there whether you attend or not and regardless the report will have all of the findings listed with photos and videos.

 Every home inspector is different because they generally come from different construction backgrounds.
 We all follow similar standards of practice that limit some aspects of a home inspection such as cosmetic.
 It is important to remember that the purpose of the home inspection is to find out if any major issues exist.

 What Does the Seller Typically Fix?
 Is Anything Required?

 This is a question we generally recommend asking your Realtor.
 There are many reasons for this but the main one boils down to negations.
 For example, if you were one of 15 offers but now you want $20,000 in repairs, whether they are legitimate or not, what is to keep the sellers from saying no and planning to accept the next offer.
-The same situation can happen the other way giving you the potential to save $1,000’s.
-Regardless in this situation, the home inspector is not the professional in judging the market, the houses value, nor do they have insight on the offers and what price you are paying, this is why we recommend hiring a Realtor.
+The same situation can happen the other way if you were the only offer, this could give you the potential to save $1,000’s.
+Regardless in this situation, the home inspector is not the professional in judging the market, the houses value, nor do they have insight on the offers and what price you are paying, this is why we recommend hiring a qualified Realtor.

 The important thing is to discuss with your Realtor what you would like to be repaired and consider their recommendations.
 Like your home inspector, the Realtor does not have an emotional attachment to the home, so their reasoning may be more realistic.